amarh/openPLM/trunk/docs/en/user/tuto_1_main_funct.rst

 As shown on the example, your pending invitations (sent and received) are displayed on the home page.

-SEARCH
+.. _func-search:

+Search
 ========================================================
-The search block is part in two :
+The search block is divided in two blocks:

-1- The search part where you will enter your request
+1- The search block where you will enter your request

-2- The part where the result will be display
+2- The block where results will be displayed

 First, you need to select the type of PLMObject you want to look for.